-- o General Officers provide the EA PDNCO information relevant to insure a good match - o Multiple candidates will be nominated to fill the vacancy - o Volunteers and eligible Enlisted Aides may be nominated for more than one position at a time depending on available candidates and the General Officers' selection criteria - o Enlisted Aides may be hired directly from their resume, or by a telephone / video teleconferencing interview, but it is highly recommended that a face to face interview be conducted when possible - o A three day trial period with a formal function may also be helpful in conjunction with the interview - o The General Officer's staff will coordinate arrangements for an interview (and trial period) (fund cites for TDY will be provided out of the General Officer's operating funds) - Officer should be discussed to prevent any misunderstanding at a later date.
+- General Officers provide the EA PDNCO information relevant to insure a good match - Multiple candidates will be nominated to fill the vacancy - Volunteers and eligible Enlisted Aides may be nominated for more than one position at a time depending on available candidates and the General Officers' selection criteria - Enlisted Aides may be hired directly from their resume, or by a telephone / video teleconferencing interview, but it is highly recommended that a face to face interview be conducted when possible - $\circ~$ A three day trial period with a formal function may also be helpful in conjunction with the interview - The General Officer's staff will coordinate arrangements for an interview (and trial period) (fund cites for TDY will be provided out of the General Officer's operating funds) - During the interview, the duties and expectations of the Enlisted Aide and the General Officer should be discussed to prevent any misunderstanding at a later date.
 Be open to candid two way discussion.
-It is important to note that both the GO and potential EA should fully comprehend the expectations and parameters of the relationship. - o It is highly recommended that the General Officer's spouse be included in the interview process.
+It is important to note that both the GO and potential EA should fully comprehend the expectations and parameters of the relationship. - It is highly recommended that the General Officer's spouse be included in the interview process.
 While the Enlisted Aide works directly for the General Officer, the social obligations conducted in the General Officer's home require a solid working relationship with the spouse. - Upon selection, the General Officer (or a member of his staff) should contact the EA PDNCO to make a formal notification of GO selection and confirm a report date.
-Notification should be in hard copy form, to be added to the EA's file) - o The EA PDNCO will issue assignment instructions for selected EA
+Notification should be in hard copy form, to be added to the EA's file) - \circ $\,$ The EA PDNCO will issue assignment instructions for selected EA $\,$